anupkalburgi/db-connect-webapp/Readme.md

 ## Overview

-The **DB Connect WebApp** is an interactive web application designed to connect to Databricks using Databricks Connect and Flask for backend services, and a React-based frontend for user interaction.
+The **DB Connect WebApp** is an interactive web application designed to connect to Databricks using Databricks Connect and FastAPI for backend services, and a React-based frontend for user interaction.
 The application enables users to interact with datasets, perform analysis, and visualize data seamlessly.

 This repository is structured into two main components:

 - **Backend**: Handles API services, connects to Databricks, and processes data.
 - **Frontend**: Provides a user interface for dataset selection, querying, and visualization.

+The Frontend user interface calls the API implemented in Python and FastAPI.
+FastAPI implements the logic to pass requests to the Databricks data platform services and return responses and data-sets.

+This is just a demonstration application showing the approach of a decoupled Web UI, API Service and data service implementation.
+The example application allows a set of Databricks Delta table resources to be queried and filtered with a simple UI interface that relies on logic coded in the API layer to handle the data requests.

 ---